ME-64/Sortify/README.md

   - [ ] Change various attributes of the sort (?)
 Min/Max Playlist size
   - [ ] "Advanced user" option to select the sorting algorithm
 - [ ] *Get Results*
-  - [ ] Make the button cleaner to look at
+  - [X] Make the button cleaner to look at
   - [ ] Give them a progress bar as the button loads
   - [ ] Give them the count of the number of songs currently selected

 **Results Page**
 - [ ] Remove user icon on small screen viewport
+- [ ] Only preload the first few songs of each playlist
 - [ ] "We found X unique playlists from your music collection"
 - [ ] Section at the top describing overall trends about someone's music library
 - [ ] *Top Charts*